Next: About this document ...

 is a Poisson process with the rate

-, then is a Poisson random variable with parameter
+is a Poisson random variable with parameter

 i.e.